zasper-io/zasper-benchmark/README.md

 A session is created and a WebSocket connection is established using a goroutine.

 ### 2. Execution Requests
-A stream of kernel_execute_request messages is sent over the shell channel.
-Each message triggers a computation in the kernel.
+A stream of `execute_request` kernel messages is sent over the websocket.

 ### 3. Monitoring & Logging
 System metrics such as CPU usage, memory consumption, and execution throughput are recorded at 10-second intervals.
 These are visualized for comparison.